Print Friendly

 INTRANSITIVE VERBS

-In K’iche’, there is an important distinction between transitive and intransitive verbs.
-Intransitive verbs in K’iche’ include verbs referencing events that do not directly affect anyone/anything except the subject (You can think about them as having a subject but not an object, if it helps).
+In K’iche’, there is an important distinction between the morphology of transitive and intransitive verbs.
+Intransitive verbs in K’iche’ include verbs referencing actions that do not directly affect anyone/anything except the agent (you can think about them as having a subject but not an object, if it helps).
 Verbs like walk, go, dance, sleep, etc. are intransitive.
-Verbs referencing feelings are also intransitive: dream, worry, be sad, be happy, etc.
+Verbs referencing feelings and mental states are also intransitive: dream, worry, be sad, be happy, etc.

-Intransitive verbs are marked for person (agent) with a set of prefixes generally known by Mayanists as set B.
+In K’iche’ the person (agent) is marked in intransitive verbs using a set of prefixes generally known by Mayanists as “set B.”

 Person Singular Gloss Plural Gloss